sagemathinc/cocalc/notes/final_push.md

-### Time
+### Time left
-Sat May 25: 6:30 - 10:30, 4 hours
-Sun May 26: 6:30 - 11:30 (minus eating, etc.), so about 14 hours
+Sun May 26: 8:45 - 11:30 (minus eating, etc.), so about 12 hours
 Mon May 27: 6:30 - 11:30 -- about 14 hours

 #### (4:00?) deploy

+- [ ] (1:00?) sunday -- deploy with snaps UI
+- [ ] (0:10?) delete backup persistent disks for cloud
+- [ ] (1:00?) make quota work again, but make it 20GB for now.
+- [ ] (1:00?) monday -- deploy with bugfixes and project sharing
+- [ ] (1:00?) create a python doctest file that verifies each optional python package is actually installed...
-4 - [ ] (1:00?) sat deploy with new sage and packages, and new snapshots running, so at least I'll have all project bups by sunday morning to play with.
-      x - add these to build.py and install new apt-get packages x - npm install moment
-      x - new version of sage: http://sage.math.washington.edu/home/release/sage-5.10.beta4/
+- [x] (1:00?) sat deploy with new sage and packages, and new snapshots running, so at least I'll have all project bups by sunday morning to play with. x - add these to build.py and install new apt-get packages x - npm install moment x - new version of sage: http://sage.math.washington.edu/home/release/sage-5.10.beta4/